travjbarnes/wobbly-frontend/README.md

 * `cd` into the repo and run `yarn install` to get dependencies
 * Run `yarn codegen` to automatically generate the TypeScript typings for our GraphQL client
 * Run `yarn start`.
 You can preview and live reload the app in an Android/iOS emulator or on your device using the Expo app.
+* Optional: Run `yarn storybook` for a web-based [storybook](https://storybook.js.org) environment

 ## 🌐 Connecting to the backend
 Our [backend](https://github.com/Wobbly-App/graphql-backend) exposes a GraphQL API.
 In `App.tsx`, set the IP of the backend stack you want to connect to.

+## 🔥 Testing
+We use [loki](https://loki.js.org/) to run visual regression tests against our storybook.
+The general workflow for these are:
+* Write a story for your component
+* `yarn test`
+* If the tests fail due to a visual change, check the contents of [./loki/difference](./loki/difference).
+If you are happy with all the changes, run `yarn loki approve` to update the reference screens.

 ## ⚙️ Frameworks
 * [Expo](https://expo.io)